Consultation

 Mastering Change Processes: Trust as the Key to Employee Retention

-In times of change, trust is a crucial factor for the success of companies.
-Change processes are often associated with uncertainty and fears, which can affect the trust employees have in the organisation and their leaders.
-Therefore, it is important to actively promote and maintain trust competence in change processes.
+In times of change, trust is a crucial factor for a company's success.
+Change processes are often associated with uncertainty and fears that can impair employees' trust in the organisation and its leaders.
+Therefore, it is essential to actively promote and nurture trust competency in change processes.

-Trust is not just a matter of personal relationships, but a strategic option for action that companies must actively develop.
-The IMO Trust Inventory™ serves as a monitoring instrument to analyse an organisation's trust potential and accompany change management processes.
+Trust is not only a matter of personal relationships but a strategic option that companies must actively develop.
+The IMO Trust Inventory™ serves as a monitoring tool to analyse an organisation's trust potential and support change management processes.

-Trustworthy change management requires leaders to communicate transparently, involve employees in the change process and give them the opportunity to express their concerns and fears.
-This helps to reduce resistance and increase acceptance of changes.
-Cost reduction can be supported through efficient change management by avoiding unnecessary friction losses.
+Trustworthy change management requires leaders to communicate transparently, involve employees in the change process and provide them with the opportunity to express their concerns and fears.
+This helps to reduce resistance and increase acceptance of change.
+Cost reduction can be supported by efficient change management by avoiding unnecessary friction losses.

-Reorganisations and other change processes can affect the organisational identity and the psychological contracts between companies and employees.
-This can lead to feelings of injustice, emotional withdrawal and resistance to change.
+Reorganisations and other change processes can affect organisational identity and the psychological contracts between companies and employees.
+This can lead to feelings of injustice, emotional withdrawal, and resistance to change.

-It is therefore important for companies to pay attention to fairness during change processes and consider employee expectations regarding personal responsibility and co-entrepreneurship.
-Participation and tolerance of ambiguity are critical factors for the success of change processes.
-Employees must have the opportunity to actively contribute and express their opinions.
-At the same time, they must be able to cope with uncertainty and complexity.
+It is therefore important that companies pay attention to fairness during change processes and consider employees' expectations regarding personal responsibility and co-entrepreneurship.
+Participation and ambiguity tolerance are crucial factors for the success of change processes.
+Employees need to have the opportunity to actively engage and express their opinions.
+At the same time, they must be able to deal with uncertainty and complexity.

 Open and transparent communication is essential during restructuring.
 Companies should: